memgraph/documentation/pages/help-center/faq.md

 There are three official Docker images for Memgraph:

-* `memgraph/memgraph` - the most basic MemgraphDB instance.
+* `memgraph/memgraph` - the most basic Memgraph database instance.
-* `memgraph/memgraph-mage` - the image contains a MemgraphDB instance together with all the newest [MAGE](/advanced-algorithms) modules and graph algorithms.
+* `memgraph/memgraph-mage` - the image contains a Memgraph database instance together with all the newest [MAGE](/advanced-algorithms) modules and graph algorithms.
-* `memgraph/memgraph-platform` - the image contains MemgraphDB, Memgraph Lab,
-  mgconsole and MAGE.
+* `memgraph/memgraph-platform` - the image contains Memgraph database, Memgraph Lab, mgconsole and MAGE.
 Once started, mgconsole will be opened in the terminal, while Memgraph Lab is available at `http://localhost:3000`.